vestalux/sljekyll/_events/gainsborough-2016-09-11-summer-reading-challenge.md

 Presentation Ceremony.
 Bring along your family and friends, we hope to see you there!

-County Councillor Kim Fern and members of the Friend's Gtroup will be presenting the awards.
+Kim Clements and members of the friends group will be presenting the awards.